MaoZiming/papers/Topics/5-security/54-secure-enclave.md

 * https://www.trentonsystems.com/blog/what-is-intel-sgx

 ## Why secure enclave?
-_Purpose_: Create a secure environment for data processing where you don't have to trust service providers.
+_Purpose_: Create a secure environment for data processing where you don't have to **trust service providers**.

 ## Secure Enclave
 _definition_: a specialized area in computing that's isolated from everything else, including the operating system and users with high-level access.

--  ensures that not even users with root access can see or interfere with the data or code in the enclave
+-  Ensures that **not even users with root access** can see or interfere with the data or code in the enclave

 ### Comparisons with traditional encryption
 * Data protection types